Ginibre interacting Brownian motion in infinite dimensions is sub-diffusive: Acknowledgments

-The author thanks Shota Osada for his comment on dual Palm measures of Campbell measures and Stuart Jenkinson, PhD, from Edanz (https://jp.edanz.com/ac) for editing a draft of this manuscript.
+The author thanks Shota Osada for his comment on dual reduced Palm measures and Stuart Jenkinson, PhD, from Edanz (https://jp.edanz.com/ac) for editing a draft of this manuscript.
 This work was supported by JSPS KAKENHI Grant Numbers JP16H06338, JP20K20885, JP21H04432, and JP21K13812.